vibe13/aerogear-push-quickstarts/client/cordova/README.md

 System requirements
 -------------------

-What is needed for Android / iOS / Cordova:
+What is needed for Cordova:

-install cordova
+The Cordova command line tooling is based on node.js so first you'll need to [install node](http://nodejs.org/download/)

+then you can install Cordova by executing:
 ```
 npm install -g cordova
 ```